-Republicans will finally let public see their Obamacare plan
+Republicans unveil bill to repeal Obamacare

 The White House hosted a "large staff meeting" Friday with administration and congressional staff to resolve outstanding issues, a senior GOP aide said.
 The House committees "worked over the weekend with the White House to tie up loose ends and incorporate technical guidance from the administration."

-House Speaker Paul Ryan, Energy and Commerce Chairman Greg Walden, OMB Director Mick Mulvaney, HHS Secretary Tom Price, Domestic Policy Council Director Andrew Bremberg and House, among others, held a conference call Saturday to discuss the bill.
+House Speaker Paul Ryan, Energy and Commerce Chairman Greg Walden, Mulvaney, HHS Secretary Tom Price, Domestic Policy Council Director Andrew Bremberg and House, among others, held a conference call Saturday to discuss the bill.

-"We are in a very good place right now," the aide said.

 The goal in the weeks ahead will continue to be simply making enough members happy to reach 218 votes in the House and 51 in the Senate.
 That's the number of votes needed to pass the "repeal-plus" measure and number of people they need to convince Trump to sign it.

-Note: This story is breaking and will be updated